darkwallet/darkwallet/HACKING.md

 Frontend development
 -----------
-From the frontend, You use the DarkWallet global object to access main objects for the application.
+From the frontend, You use the Darkwallet global object to access main objects for the application.

 The "main" files for the frontend are the js/frontend/controllers/ files, wallet.js is the